our logo

 • reduced anxiety whilst pregnant.

-reflexology for each trimester, 1, 2 & 3
+reflexology for trimester, 1, 2 & 3

-Regular treatments during pregnancy can help to manage a range of symptoms common with pregnancy, such as; ♥ Odema and swelling ♥ Anxiety and stress ♥ Lower back ache and sciatica ♥ Headaches ♥ Constipation and digestive issues ♥ Sickness and nausea ♥ Anaemia ♥ High blood pressure ♥ Shortness of breath ♥ Restless legs and cramp ♥ Insomnia and sleeping issues ♥ Varicose veins ♥ Pelvic pain / SPD Symphysis pubis dysfunction ♥ Heartburn ♥ Fatigue ♥ Itching ♥ General discomfort.
+♥ Odema and swelling ♥ Anxiety and stress ♥ Lower back ache and sciatica ♥ Headaches ♥ Constipation and digestive issues ♥ Sickness and nausea ♥ Anaemia ♥ High blood pressure ♥ Shortness of breath ♥ Restless legs and cramp ♥ Insomnia and sleeping issues ♥ Varicose veins ♥ Pelvic pain / SPD Symphysis pubis dysfunction ♥ Heartburn ♥ Fatigue ♥ Itching ♥ General discomfort.

 "Dr Gowri Motha's studies (1993/1994) on first time pregnant mums concluded that those who received at least 9 reflexology treatments during pregnancy had; far shorter labours, and required significantly less pain relief than those who had not received reflexology."

-priming / preparation for labour from 37 weeks
+Preparation for labour from 37 weeks

 Blossom & Nurture Pregnancy /Postnatal packages